lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## UDP source and destination port

-To allow a single rule, the UDP port values are identified by their role (THG or APP) and not by their position in the frame (source or destination).
+To allow a single rule, the UDP port values are identified by their role (DEV or APP) and not by their position in the frame (source or destination).
 The SCHC C/D must be aware of the traffic direction (upstream, downstream) to select the appropriate field.
-The following rules apply for THG and APP port numbers.
+The following rules apply for DEV and APP port numbers.

 If both ends knows the port number, it can be elided.
 The TV contains the port number, the MO is set to "equal" and the CDA is set to "not-sent".